keithbsmiley-other/emilysite/_pages/about.md

 image: images/emily.jpg
 ---

 Like most journeys, my trek into the fitness world has been a windy one.
 I believed I found my path last year when I started coaching and leading teacher trainings for budding yoga teachers.
 I loved guiding others along their own paths, and watching them grow along the way.
 Unforuntely, like it had for countless others, 2020 had something else in mind for me.
 I lost my stable teaching job, and, suddenly, I found myself wandering somewhat aimlessly once again.
 I had the knowledge.
 I had the experience.
-I just didn't know where to put it, or who would want it, anymore.
+I just didn't know where to put it, or who would want it.

 In July, a student, and friend, reached out to me.
 I lead a part of her teacher training experience in early 2019, and she wanted me to help continue to build her teaching chops.
 After a few sessions, I realized *she* was now the one guiding *me*.
 She rekindled something I had forgotten about myself: I love to help others feel *good*.